astroboy0007/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 - **Magnetic Fields ($\mathbf{B}$):** Deflect charged particles perpendicular to their velocity, leading to circular or helical motion.
 - **Combined Effects:** Used in electromagnetic traps, spectrometers, and fusion devices to precisely manipulate particle motion for research and industrial applications.

-To simulate the motion of a charged particle under these conditions, you can use a programming language like Python, which is well-suited for numerical computations and visualization.
-Below is a breakdown of how to approach this:

 ---